i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 - **NOT** as an overbar: `Ā`

 For this course, I’ll stick with `AND`, `OR`, and `NOT` for clarity, but you’ll see this other notation in textbooks and online.

+##### The Laws of Boolean Algebra
+Here are the key laws we will be using in our course.
+There are many more, but these are the most fundamental and useful for circuit design.

 - **Identity Law:** `A OR 0 = A` and `A AND 1 = A`.
 - **Annihilator Law:** `A OR 1 = 1` and `A AND 0 = 0`.